murraygoodwin/Beanio/README.md

 16. Write UI tests
 17. Complete review checklist
 18. Write README.md
+19. Re-add Credentials.swift to repo

 ## User Interface Design
-Please note that I have not focused on the user interface in this example, since I have an existing published 'coffee shop listing app' available on the App Store, which I think gives a better indication of my abilities around UI design.
+Please note that I have not focused extensively on the user interface in this example, since I have an existing published 'coffee shop listing app' available on the App Store, which I think gives a better indication of my abilities around UI design.
 It seemed silly to duplicate effort for a demo project where there is so much overlap.

 ARTISAN is available here:
 https://apps.apple.com/us/app/artisan-cafes-coffee-nearby/id1521699791

 ARTISAN uses much the same approach as in this project – although it uses the Google Places and Maps APIs in place of FourSquare.
-I have given a lot of thought to the user interface, journeys and experience, so it seemed more sensible to point you to that app instead.
+I have given a lot of thought to the user interface, journeys and experience there, so it seemed more sensible to point you to that app instead.

-In addition to a simple tableView, ARTISAN also incorporates functionality to:
+In addition to a simple tableView as used in this demo, ARTISAN also incorporates functionality to:
 - overlay search results onto a map
 - allow users to tap each listing to move the map
 - allow users to tap the map pointers to move the table
 - swipe down to refresh
 - get directions to each venue
 - view additional metadata for each listing, including Reviews, Photos and Open/Closed status
+- sound feedback on user interactions

-I recently refactored ARTISAN around MVVM and I intend to style the tableView a bit more than it is currently in the coming weeks.
+I recently refactored ARTISAN around MVVM and I intend to work on the styling of the tableView a bit more in the coming weeks.

-I have included data for latitude and longitude in the listings objects within this demo to allow for that functionality to be extended.
+I have included data for latitude and longitude in the listings objects within this demo, to allow for that functionality to be extended.

 ## Test Coverage

-NOTESSSSSSSSS
-Limitations around testing Location Manager.
+Test coverage currently stands at 91.4%.
+I experienced limitations around testing various Location Manager permissions scenarios, which I would like to explore with more time.

+## Testing 'Warning Messages'
+The Foursquare API returns 'warning messages' in certain scenarios (e.g. low numbers of results).

+You can test this implementation by searching in an area such as:
+- Latitude: 50.245088
+- Longitude: -31.867842